Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Abstract

 \section{Abstract}

-In this article, we lay foundations for a theory of infinite dimensional euclidean lattices --- and more generally, of infinite dimensional hermitian vector bundles over some ``arithmetic curve" ${\rm Spec}\,\mathcal{O}_K$ attached to the ring of integers $\mathcal{O}_K$ of some number field $K$ --- with a view towards applications to transcendence theory and Diophantine geometry.
+In this monograph, we lay some foundations of a theory of infinite dimensional Euclidean lattices --- and more generally, of infinite dimensional Hermitian vector bundles over some ``arithmetic curve" ${\rm Spec}\,\mathcal{O}_K$ attached to the ring of integers $\mathcal{O}_K$ of some number field $K$ --- with a view towards applications to transcendence theory and Diophantine geometry.